gatehill/imposter-cli/docs/config.md

   -e, --env stringArray           Explicit environment variables to set -h, --help                      help for up
+      --install-default-plugins   Whether to install missing default plugins (default true) --mount-dir stringArray     (Docker engine type only) Extra directory bind-mounts in the form HOST_PATH:CONTAINER_PATH (e.g. $HOME/somedir:/opt/imposter/somedir) or simply HOST_PATH, which will mount the directory at /opt/imposter/<dir>
-      --install-default-plugins   Whether to install missing default plugins (default true) -p, --port int                  Port on which to listen (default 8080) --pull                      Force engine pull -s, --scaffold                  Scaffold Imposter configuration for all OpenAPI files
+  -p, --port int                  Port on which to listen (default 8080)
+      --pull                      Force engine pull -s, --scaffold                  Scaffold Imposter configuration for all OpenAPI files